-7.1.10 - The Institution has a prescribed code of conduct for students, teachers, administrators and other staff and conducts periodic programmes in this regard.
+7.1.10 - The Institution has a prescribed code E. None of the above of conduct for students, teachers, administrators and other staff and conducts periodic programmes in this regard.
 The Code of Conduct is displayed on the website There is a committee to monitor adherence to the Code of Conduct Institution organizes professional ethics programmes for students, teachers, administrators and other staff 4.
 Annual awareness programmes on Code of Conduct are organized